surevine/spiffing/README.md

 It's absolutely Top Hole!

 Currently, this is experimental C++11 code, which will generate Display Markings for Labels (and Clearances), and perform an Access Control Decision.
-It handles ACP-145A categories, BER/DER labels and clearances (X.841/ESS syntaxes), and the Open XML SPIF.
+It handles ACP-145(A) and SDN.801c (MISSI) categories, BER/DER labels and clearances (X.841/ESS syntaxes), and the [Open XML SPIF](http://xmpspif.org/).
 There's also support for an XML format (primarily for testing).

 ## TODO

 On the list:
-* Moar test (though the spifflicator has high code coverage as-is, and is valgrind checked)
+* Moar test always (though the spifflicator has high code coverage as-is, and is valgrind checked)
 * Equivalent Policy handling
+* Enterprise Data Header format labelling
+* NATO XML Labelling format (if this can be released)
-* Likely some parts of Display Marking handling missing.
+* Likely some parts of Display Marking handling missing

+## Help wanted

+It's amazingly difficult to find valid examples of policies, labels, and display markings.
+Any test vectors would be gratefully received, and can be handled outside the source tree and under suitable handling rules as required.

 ## Pre-Build